These Bedroom Design Mistakes Might Be Ruining Your Sleep

 Another restless night?
 While you establish a healthy bedtime routine and keep your environment as silent as possible, the reason you don't get your well-deserved night's rest might be due to your own bedroom setup.

-Your bedroom's interior design doesn't only make it Insta-worthy and welcoming, but it also has to support your needs in terms of sleep.
-Whether it's your palette, lighting, furniture, or mattress, there are a lot of factors neglected that lead to a restless night.
-Add that workload on your study table that haunts you at night.
+Your bedroom's interior design doesn't only have to make it Insta-worthy and welcoming; it also has to support your needs in terms of sleep.
+Whether it's your palette, lighting, furniture, or mattress, there are a lot of factors that are neglected that lead to a restless night.
+Add that workload to your study table that haunts you at night.

 Design mistake #1: Choosing style over comfort

 We love a stylish bed with a cosy mattress.
-Choosing a beautiful centrepiece is important to create an inviting bedroom.
+Choosing a beautiful centrepiece is important to creating an inviting bedroom.
 However, choosing a mattress that is just visually appealing can sabotage your sleep.
 When buying a mattress, remember that not all soft and thick mattresses that look good in commercials are the best for you.
 A good mattress supports the natural shape of your back and targets your pressure points.
-This differs on your sleep position and comfort preference.
-Aside from its looks, it's also vital that your bed provides proper support to your mattress.
+This depends on your sleep position and comfort preference.
+Aside from its looks, it's also vital that your bed provide proper support for your mattress.

 The idea of researching might be overwhelming, but doing so will help you choose a cosy mattress and a sturdy frame.
 When doing your mattress buying research, take note of the materials, firmness, and size of the unit.